- THE CEREMONY (Thursday, September 14)

 A half-afternoon of improbably funny, informative, informal, brief public lectures and demonstrations:

-- The new Ig Nobel Prize winners will attempt to explain what they did, and why they did it.
+- The new Ig Nobel Prize winners attempted to explain what they did, and why they did it.

-- The Ig Nobel Prize winners will be available for you to talk with, both before and after the lectures
+- Everyone was available for audience members to talk with, both before and after the lectures.

 Special Thanks To...